Mlkurta/ENCE_3100_Michael_Kurta/Lab8/readme.md

 ## Finiste State Machine (FSM) Controller
 <img width="1304" height="1107" alt="image" src="https://github.com/user-attachments/assets/40347d4b-0c8c-4139-967a-7d6010cb319c" />

 The FSM Controller is the 'smart' module of this system.
+It directs the actions of the other submodules, such that the modules can properly coordinate when they contribute to the bus or go to a high-z state.
+This allows error-free data travel between modules.
+Every action takes four clock cycles, and thus four phases.
+These phases make up the four different states of the controller.